NICEXAI/figma-i18n/README.md

 ### 💽 Script Installation

 1. Before installing the Figma I18n script, please confirm whether the script manager is installed in the browser.
-If not, click the link below to choose one to install it.
+If not, click the link below to install it (due to `Violentmonkey` may have unknown compatibility issues, it is strongly recommended to install `Tampermonkey`).

    * [Tampermonkey](https://www.tampermonkey.net/) 👍
    * [Violentmonkey](https://violentmonkey.github.io/get-it/)